IyobedZekarias/SalemWebBeta/README.md

 The Drop Down is made with basic Javascript practices.
 With an onClick attribute of an HTML element calling a Javascript mehtod that sets the name of the element as either seen or unseen then having a portion of my CSS be made seperetaley for two possible classes

 ### Sliding Objects
-This is written by making a string of <SlideBuilder /> components, which are simple <div></div> tags that have a head body and text underneath.
+This is written by making a string of SlideBuilder components, which are simple div tags that have a head body and text underneath.
 SlideBuilder has a set width and a overflow-x: scroll; attribute in the CSS that allows it to scroll horizontally.